-If you choose to join a yoga class, many studios in London offer specific yoga classes for beginners.
-Try to enrol in a beginners class, if one is available, although if not, just tell the instructor you are new to yoga and they will more than likely give you some special care and attention.
+If you choose to join a yoga class, many studios offer specific yoga classes for beginners.
+Try to enrol in a beginners class, if one is available.
+Although if not, just tell the instructor you are new to yoga and they will more than likely give you some special care and attention.

 One step at a time – start slow and build up

-Whether in a class with others, or at home alone, it is important to remember for beginners yoga, start slow and build up, whilst always listening to your body.
+Whether in a class with others, or at home alone, it is important to remember to start slow and build up, whilst always listening to your body.